openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

        let i: number = p as number // Explicit conversion from Primitive to number }

-The following example is for values:
+The following example represents values:

 .. code-block:: typescript
    :linenos: